Start9Labs/documentation/site/source/user-manual/connecting/connecting-tor/tor-firefox/torff-ios.rst

 Configuring Firefox for Tor on iOS
 ==================================

-Unforutnately, it is not currently possible to run Tor natively on iOS.
+Unfortunately, it is not currently possible to run Tor natively on iOS.
 This means that Firefox cannot be configured to use tor.
 Please see :ref:`iOS Limitations<lim-ios>` for details and workarounds.